privkeyio/Nostr-Feedz/README.md

 - Mark articles as read/unread
 - Full-screen article view with proper typography
 - Independent scrolling for feed list, article list, and content pane

+### Organization & Discovery
+- **Sidebar view toggle**: Switch between Feeds and Tags views
+- **Tag-based filtering**: Select one or more tags to filter feeds
+- **Unread counts per tag**: See total unread items for each category
+- **Feed counts per tag**: Track how many feeds belong to each tag
+- Smart tag management with visual pill interface

 ### Nostr Integration
 - Profile search across configured relays